tehrlich/hpstr-site/_posts/2014-12-15-sql-on-gdocs.markdown

 {% endhighlight %}

-From here, replace the Xs with your spreadsheet ID, Ys with your query, and Zs with you gid.
+From here, replace the Xs with your spreadsheet ID, Ys with your query, and Zs with your gid.
 Both the ID and gid are accessible from the original spreadsheet URL.